ahmed11406/alog1/README.md

 from Princton Univ. at Coursera called Algorithms, Part:1. by Dr.Sedgewick and Dr.Kevin Wayne.
-However, this project conatins the Weighted Union Find with Path Compression algorithm, and one of its scientific applications called the Monte Carlo simulation of percolation threshold problem, both implemented in C++ language.
+However, this project conatins the Weighted Union Find with Path Compression algorithm, and one of its scientific applications called the Monte Carlo simulation of percolation threshold problem, both implemented in C++ language. the code provided here is very comprehensible, extensively commented and organized.

 MANY THANKS to DR. Sedgewick for his great efforts in this online course.

 Link to the course: